 Dine, Shop and Explore the Arts

-This season, explore the arts in beautiful Oro-Medonte.
-Plan a visit to Craighurst to see the delightful Art_Trees installation and visit welcoming local businesses for unique shopping and delicious dining.
-Visit local galleries and studios to browse stunning art pieces with special local meaning.
+Explore the arts and rolling landscapes found year-round in beautiful Oro-Medonte.
+Plan a road trip to see the delightful Art_Trees installations and visit welcoming local businesses for unique shopping and delicious dining.
+Stop at local galleries and studios to browse stunning art pieces, some with special local significance.
+It is recommended to plan ahead.
 Before heading out, be sure to get in touch with the artist to confirm studio opening and availability.

 There’s so much more to be discovered in Oro-Medonte, get out and explore with our interactive map of Oro-Medonte to uncover more of the region’s deep-rooted arts and culture scene.